Data Collection & Sensing in Nuclear Environments

 UKAEA’s Spot’s was taken to Chernobyl by the University of Bristol.
 The University of Bristol deployed Spot throughout the exclusion Zone and within the New Safe Confinement, with a payload they had designed for radiation detection.

 Experts from OPG, Talen Energy, and UKAEA joined us for a live panel discussion on August 12th.
 Our panelists shared their stories, lessons learned, and the future of using robots for nuclear management and operations.
-Register today to watch the recorded discussion.
+Watch the recorded discussion.